Using existing software#

 Here we find it’s detected both the system OpenSSL, along with a version

-it to use, you can use spack config edit packages
+found it picked up a package you didn’t want it to use, you can use spack config edit packages to adjust this after it’s detected packages.

 In this case, you may choose to remove these two lines, to stop it from using the miniforge version: